GeForce 8400 GS vs Radeon R2 (Stoney Ridge)

 Power consumption (TDP) 15 Watt 40 Watt

-Be aware that Radeon R2 (Stoney Ridge) is a notebook card while GeForce 8400 GS is a desktop one.
+Be aware that Radeon R2 (Stoney Ridge) is a notebook graphics card while GeForce 8400 GS is a desktop one.

 Vote for your favorite